Blinken seeks Palestinian governance reform for postwar Gaza as deadly Israeli strikes continue

 Jaber Abu Hamed, who fled his home in Gaza City last month and is sheltering near the main hospital in Khan Younis, said he heard constant gunfire and explosions.
 “The ambulance sirens didn’t stop,” he said.

-Since the war began, Israel’s offensive has killed more than 23,200 Palestinians, roughly 1% of the territory’s population, and more than 58,000 people have been wounded, according to the Health Ministry in Hamas-run Gaza.
+Since the war began, Israel’s offensive has killed 23,357 Palestinians and wounded more than 59,000, according to an update Wednesday from the Health Ministry in Hamas-run Gaza.
 About two-thirds of the dead are women and children, health officials say.
 The death toll does not distinguish between combatants and civilians.

 In the Oct.
 7 attack, in which Hamas overwhelmed Israel’s defenses and stormed through several communities, Palestinian militants killed some 1,200 people, mainly civilians.
 They abducted around 250 others, nearly half of whom were released during a weeklong cease-fire in November.